mattladany/dev-env/README.md

 # My Development Vagrant Box

-## About
-This is the development environment that I use when developing on a VM.
+This repository has two main components:

+### Vagrant
+* For booting a base virtual machine from Vagrant Cloud.

+### Ansible
+* For provisioning the machine.

+I use Vagrant to boot a base box from Vagrant Cloud, and provision it using the Ansible roles in this project.
+The roles used are dependent upon the operating system of the guest machine.

-Currently supported operating systems:
+### Currently supported operating systems
 * _Centos 7_
 * _Ubuntu 16.04_
 * _Arch Linux_